 Several paradigms are widely utilized in modern studies of attention and consciousness.
-One of the most well-known tools is the dot-probe task, developed by Halkiopoulos (1981/2021) and MacLeod, Mathews and Tata (1986).
+One of the most well-known tools is the dot-probe task, developed by Halkiopoulos (1981/2021) and MacLeod et al. (1986).
 In dot-probe tasks, participants focus on a fixation point between 2 visual cues (often in an emotional-neutral combination) that are followed by a probe in one of their locations.
 If the reaction time to the probe is faster when the probe appears on the emotional side, then participants show an attentional bias toward emotional stimuli.
-This technique has been utilised to detect attentional biases produced by stimuli rendered subliminal by backward masking the cues (MacLeod, et al., 2002; Maoz, et al., 2013) or by other approaches (mentioned below).
+This technique has been utilised to detect attentional biases produced by stimuli rendered subliminal by backward masking the cues (MacLeod et al., 2002; Maoz et al., 2013) or by other approaches (mentioned below).
 The dot-probe and other behaviour/neuroscience measures have been criticized due to their poor reliability (Schmukle, 2005; Wagenmakers et al., 2017).
-Poor reliability in itself is a failing only when the task is used as an individual differences measure; when used as a way of demonstrating a cognitive effect, poor to zero reliability can be a desirable feature when it reflects a virtually uniform population effect across participants (Gignac, & Szodorai, 2016; Hedge, Powell, & Sumner, 2018).
+Poor reliability in itself is a failing only when the task is used as an individual differences measure; when used as a way of demonstrating a cognitive effect, poor to zero reliability can be a desirable feature when it reflects a virtually uniform population effect across participants (Gignac & Szodorai, 2016; Hedge et al., 2018).
 In testing a theory that conscious perception can dissociate from attention, what matters is that the effect exists, not that it provides a reliable individual difference measure.

-While the dot probe task uses back-masking, one of the most compelling demonstrations of attention focusing on subliminal stimuli is provided by a use of the continuous flash suppression paradigm (CFS).
+While the dot probe task uses backward masking, one of the most compelling demonstrations of attention focusing on subliminal stimuli is provided by a use of the continuous flash suppression paradigm (CFS).
 Stemming from flash suppression and binocular rivalry, CFS was first introduced by Tsuchiya and Koch (2004) as a means to achieve more prolonged stimuli suppression.
 The visual field is divided by binocular rivalry in CFS, with each eye being presented with different visual stimuli.
 In one eye (the dominant eye), participants see dynamic colour patterns while the other eye is exposed to the designated cue.
-Due to interocular suppression (Tsuchiya & Koch, 2005; Tsuchiya, et al., 2006), while the participants can technically “see” both colour patterns and the cue, the conscious perception of the non-dominant eye is suppressed.
-This paradigm is able to create unconscious perceptions of certain stimuli (Jiang, et al., 2006; Jiang, Costello, & He, 2007; Mudrik et al., 2011; Raio, et al., 2012; Tsuchiya & Koch, 2005; Watanabe, et al. 2011), and it has become one of the major instruments for exploring subliminal perception.
+Due to interocular suppression (Tsuchiya & Koch, 2005; Tsuchiya et al., 2006), while the participants can technically “see” both colour patterns and the cue, the conscious perception of the non-dominant eye is suppressed.
+This paradigm is able to create unconscious perceptions of certain stimuli (Jiang et al., 2006; Jiang et al., 2007; Lapate et al., 2014; Mudrik et al., 2011; Raio et al., 2012; Tsuchiya & Koch, 2005; Watanabe et al. 2011), and it has become one of the major instruments for exploring subliminal perception.